RealAcharnes/M1-S2-Project-Student-Feedback/README.md

 At the bottom of this page you can change your password, by entering your old password, then the new one, then a confirmation.

+You can also reach this page by clicking on your name on  the top-right corner.

 ### Student features

 #### Create an account (for students)